SUNY Plattsburgh Student Association (SA)

 As the executive vice president of the Student Association for the 58th legislation, Jennifer performs the duties of the president in the absence or inability of the president.
 Her roles include to serve as the vice-chair of the Executive Council, the chair of the Legislative Review Board, office manager of the SA and the official envoy between the Executive Council and the Senate.
 She has the authority to draft rules, procedures and office policies.
 She is responsible for maintaining a calendar of all SA events, organizing the SA banquet and collaborating with SA advisers to plan training events.

-As the Treasurer, Ha serves as the financial officer of the SA and oversees all income and expenses.
-Their roles include to review all budget requests of SA recognized organizations for the following fiscal year, to create and revise all SA transaction and notification forms and to draft policies related to finance and for other necessary duties.
-They have the authority to execute all contracts of the SA, to approve budget line transfers and to enact a freeze on any SA affiliated organization’s account when appropriate.
+As the treasurer, Saugat serves as the financial officer of the SA and oversees all income and expenses.
+Roles include reviewing all budget requests of SA recognized organizations for the following fiscal year, creating and revise all SA transaction and notification forms, and drafting policies related to finance and for other necessary duties.
+He has the authority to execute all contracts of the SA, to approve budget line transfers, and to enact a freeze on any SA affiliated organization’s account when appropriate.